bojdell/es-workshop/README.md

 Please set up the following things before proceeding:

 1. Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) (`brew install ruby` for [Homebrew](http://brew.sh/) users)
+2. Run `gem install bundler`
-2. `cd es-workshop` and run `bundle install`
+3. `cd es-workshop` and run `bundle install`
-3. Run `ruby install.rb` to install Elasticsearch and Kibana (this will create the `lib` dirctory)
+4. Run `ruby install.rb` to install Elasticsearch and Kibana (this will create the `lib` dirctory)
-4. In a new tab, start Elasticsearch: `cd lib/elasticsearch-2.3.4 && ./bin/elasticsearch` (use `./bin/elasticsearch.bat` if you're on Windows)
+5. In a new tab, start Elasticsearch: `cd lib/elasticsearch-2.3.4 && ./bin/elasticsearch` (use `./bin/elasticsearch.bat` if you're on Windows)
-5. In a new tab, start Kibana: `cd lib/kibana-4.5.3-<your_arch_type> && ./bin/kibana` (use `./bin/kibana.bat` if you're on Windows)
+6. In a new tab, start Kibana: `cd lib/kibana-4.5.3-<your_arch_type> && ./bin/kibana` (use `./bin/kibana.bat` if you're on Windows)
-6. Check that everything is working by navigating to Sense at [http://localhost:5601/app/sense](http://localhost:5601/app/sense)
+7. Check that everything is working by navigating to Sense at [http://localhost:5601/app/sense](http://localhost:5601/app/sense)

 #### Other Tips
 - Have a lightweight text editor available (we recommend Sublime Text: https://www.sublimetext.com/3, but use whatever you like)